Ready to apply

 - Written Tutorial

 - Apply for a Grant – Applicant Overview Video

 Creating your online account

-All grant applicants are required to create an account — and we suggest doing this well in advance of the grant deadline to avoid any last-minute issues.
+All grant applicants are required to create an account — and we suggest doing this at least a few weeks in advance of the grant deadline to avoid any last-minute issues.
+Organizations, including past grantees, will want to submit the current Eligibility Quiz before working on a grant request to us.
 When you register, you are required to enter the following information:

 - A username that is an email address

 - Your organization’s information, including the required EIN/Tax ID number (Important note: Grants must be paid to a registered 501(c)(3) non-profit, qualified charity, or to a municipality or public entity, such as a town, public school or state agency.)

 - Contact information for your organization’s executive officer